DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 ---
 layout: post
 title: "Using LDAP and Active Directory with C#"
-description: "In this tutorial learn how to integrate LDAP and Active Directory (AD) with your C# projects as an authentication mechanism"
+description: "In this tutorial learn how to integrate LDAP and Active Directory (AD) with your C# projects"
 date: 2015-10-26 18:00
 author:
   name: Sebastián Peyrott